danielgtaylor/huma/docs/docs/features/cli.md

 })
 ```

 Now you can run your service and use the new command: `go run . openapi`.
+Notice that it never starts the server; it just runs your command handler code.
+Some ideas for custom commands:

+-   Print the OpenAPI spec
+-   Print JSON Schemas
+-   Run database migrations
+-   Run customer scenario tests
+-   Bundle common actions into a single utility command, like adding a new user

+### Custom Commands with Options

 If you want to access your custom options struct with custom commands, use the [`huma.WithOptions(func(cmd *cobra.Command, args []string, options *YourOptions)) func(cmd *cobra.Command, args []string)`](https://pkg.go.dev/github.com/danielgtaylor/huma/v2#WithOptions) utitity function.
 It ensures the options are parsed and available before running your command.